Liouville properties for p-harmonic maps with finite q-energy: Introduction

 In \cite{KN}, B. Kotschwar and L. Ni use a Bochner's formula on a neighborhood of the maximum point (i.e. the $p$-Laplace operator is neither degenerate nor singular elliptic on this neighborhood) to prove a gradient estimate for positive $p$-harmonic functions.
 This also implies Liouville type properties of positive $p$-harmonic functions on complete noncompact manifolds with nonnegative Ricci curvature, and sectional curvature bounded below.

-However, the approach of Kotschwar-Ni 's gradient estimate for positive $p$ -harmonic functions, does not seem to work in this paper, since we need a Bochner's formula which is unambiguously defined at every point in the manifold.
+However, the approach of Kotschwar-Ni's gradient estimate for positive $p$-harmonic functions, does not seem to work in this paper, since we need a Bochner's formula which is unambiguously defined at every point in the manifold.

-To overcome the difficulty, in this paper, we introduce and study an approximate solution $u_{\epsilon }$ of the weakly $p$-harmonic function $u.$ This $u_{\epsilon }$ is the Euler-Lagrange equation of the $\left( p,\epsilon \right) $-energy
+To overcome the difficulty, in this paper, we introduce and study an approximate solution $u_{\epsilon}$ of the weakly $p$-harmonic function $u.$ This $u_{\epsilon}$ is the Euler-Lagrange equation of the $\left( p,\epsilon\right) $-energy

-with $u-u_{\epsilon }\in W_{0}^{1,p}\left( \Omega \right) ,$ where $\Omega $ is a domain on $M.$ That is, $u_{\epsilon }$ is the weak solution of a perturbed $p$-Laplace equation
+with $u-u_{\epsilon}\in W_{0}^{1,p}\left( \Omega\right) ,$ where $\Omega$ is a domain on $M.$ That is, $u_{\epsilon}$ is the weak solution of a perturbed $p$-Laplace equation

-Moreover, we consider a linearization $\mathcal{L}_{\epsilon }$ of the perturbed operator $\Delta _{p,\epsilon }\,,$ given by
+Moreover, we consider a linearization $\mathcal{L}_{\epsilon}$ of the perturbed operator $\Delta_{p,\epsilon}\,,$ given by

-for $\Psi \in C^{2}\left( \Omega \right) ,$ where $p>1,$ $f_{\epsilon }= \sqrt{\left\vert \nabla u_{\epsilon }\right\vert ^{2}+\epsilon }$ and
+for $\Psi\in C^{2}\left( \Omega\right) ,$ where $p>1,$ $f_{\epsilon} =\sqrt{\left\vert \nabla u_{\epsilon}\right\vert ^{2}+\epsilon}$ and

-We observe that since $\Delta _{p,\epsilon }$ is no longer degenerate, by the existence and $\epsilon $-Regularization results (Proposition \ref{ex} and Proposition \ref{3.1}), $u_{\epsilon }$ exists and is infinitely differentiable.
-Then we can derive an $\mathcal{L}_{\epsilon }$-type Bochner's formula and a Kato type inequality, and apply them to $u_{\epsilon }.$ Hence, using the convergence of the approximate solutions $u_{\epsilon }$ in $W^{1,p}$ on every domain in $M$, as $\epsilon \rightarrow 0,$ we prove a Liouville type property of weakly $p$-harmonic functions with finite $p$ -energy.
+We observe that since $\Delta_{p,\epsilon}$ is no longer degenerate, by the existence and $\epsilon$-Regularization results (Proposition \ref{ex} and Proposition \ref{3.1}), $u_{\epsilon}$ exists and is infinitely differentiable.
+Then we can derive an $\mathcal{L}_{\epsilon}$-type Bochner's formula and a Kato type inequality, and apply them to $u_{\epsilon}.$ Hence, using the convergence of the approximate solutions $u_{\epsilon}$ in $W^{1,p}$ on every domain in $M$, as $\epsilon\rightarrow0,$ we prove a Liouville type property of weakly $p$-harmonic functions with finite $p$-energy.
 This nonexistence result, when combined with the result of Proposition \ref{2 E}, yields in turn the topological information that such manifold has at most one $p$-hyperbolic end.

-We also note that, the perturbation method we employed in studying the $p$ -Laplace equation is in contrast to the methods in \cite{SU} for harmonic maps on surfaces, in \cite{ES} for the level-set formulation of the mean curvature flow, in \cite{HI} for the inverse mean curvature flow, and in \cite{KN} for certain parabolic equations associated to the $p$-Laplacian.
+We also note that, the perturbation method we employed in studying the $p$-Laplace equation is in contrast to the methods in \cite{SU} for harmonic maps on surfaces, in \cite{ES} for the level-set formulation of the mean curvature flow, in \cite{HI} for the inverse mean curvature flow, and in \cite{KN} for certain parabolic equations associated to the $p$-Laplacian.

-\begin{theorem} Let $M$ be a complete noncompact Riemannian $m$-manifold, $m\geq 2$ supporting a weighted Poincar\'{e} inequality $\left( P_{\rho }\right) \,,$ with Ricci curvature
+\begin{theorem} Let $M$ be a complete noncompact Riemannian $m$-manifold, $m\geq2$ supporting a weighted Poincar\'{e} inequality $\left( P_{\rho}\right) \,,$ with Ricci curvature

-for all $x\in M,$ where $\tau $ is a constant such that
+for all $x\in M,$ where $\tau$ is a constant such that

 in which $p>1,$ and

 Then every weakly $p$-harmonic function $u$ with finite $p$-energy $E_{p}$ is constant.
 Moreover, $M$ has at most one $p$-hyperbolic end. \end{theorem}